 3-4 cups mild rice vinegar

 Rinse the fresh herbs, then lightly chop them into pieces and put them in a clean glass quart jar.
-Cover them with the rice vinegar, seal the jar and place in a dark spot for about 2 weeks.
+Cover them with the rice vinegar, seal the jar, and place in a dark spot for about 2 weeks.
 Shake the jar every other day.
-Strain into a spritz bottle, apply liberally to exposed skin areas and around outdoor dining areas.
+Strain into a spritz bottle, apply liberally to exposed skin areas, and around outdoor dining areas.

 Refrigerate unused portions for up to 6 months.
+This recipe makes about 3 cups of spray.